 We urgently need your help if we are to turn this old whalers’ club into a modern whale conservation body that protects whales.Send a message to your government urging them to speak out against Japan’s continued ‘scientific’ whaling and to use all the diplomatic options at their disposal to ensure this meeting supports a new South Atlantic whale sanctuary.

-We've prepared a template e-mail for you to send, but we encourage you to personalise this copy to make it more effective.
-Please ensure that you are polite at all times.
+We’ve prepared a template message for you to use, which you can personalise if you wish.
+Please ensure you are polite at all times.